Deprecated images FAQ

 |project name, subscriptionId, resourceGroup, ImagePublisher=properties.storageProfile.imageReference.publisher,ImageOffer=properties.storageProfile.imageReference.offer,imageSku=properties.storageProfile.imageReference.sku, imageVersion=properties.storageProfile.imageReference.exactVersion

-- To find the scale set running on any retired image, specify the retired image as follows and run the query in Azure Resource Graph replacing the values below with your image details as follows:
+• To find the scale set running on any retired image, specify the retired image and run the query in Azure Resource Graph.
+Replace the values with your image details:

 resources